 - ART 643.
-Design Studio Exhibition Research (3) (3).
-Prerequisite: May be repeated for credit, up to a maximum of six hours, with permission of the instructor and department head.
-Final MFA exhibition project. - ART 650.
+Design Studio Exhibition Research (3) This course will begin the planning and research for students final MFA Exhibit. - ART 644.
+Design Studio Exhibition Research II (3).
+Prerequisite: ART 643.
+As the MFA capstone course, this course will prepare and produce the final MFA Exhibition. - ART 645.
+Advanced Design Studio (3) (3).
+Prerequisite: ART 642.
+Continuation and application of Design Studio Graduate design studio work.
+Students will author advanced designer-focused projects with interpretation of complex media and materials at multiple levels using both traditional and modern techniques.
+May be repeated for credit up to a maximum of six hours, with permission of the instructor an department head. - ART 650.
 Art Theory (3) (3).
 Prerequisite: May be repeated for credit, up to a maximum of six hours, with permission of the instructor and department head.
-An investigation of the theoretical background associated with artistic production. - ART 679.
+An investigation of the theoretical background associated with artistic production. - ART 660.
+Advanced Contemporary Media/Communication Studio (3).
+Prerequisite: ART 640.
+Building on Contemporary Media/Communication Studio Design studio in new media.
+Students will utilize time-based and digital techniques to create modern projects for interactive, time-based, web, and app based media. - ART 677 Seminar in Art History (3) (3).
+Prerequisites: 6 hours of 300+ AH courses and/or permission of instructor.
+A course for students to investigate special topics in Art history in a seminar format which focuses on independent research and presentation.
+Topics may include such things as: Post-Impressionism, Far Eastern Art, The History of Photography, American Printmaking, etc. Course may be repeated for up to 6 credit hours. - ART 679.
 Graduate Independent Study in Art History (3) (3).
 Prerequisite: May be repeated for credit, up to a maximum of six hours, with permission of the instructor and department head.
 Intensive graduate independent study for students within art history, coordinated and approved by a faculty advisor.
-Selected topics to be coordinated with instructor. - ART 690.
+Selected topics to be coordinated with instructor. - ART 680.
+Graduate Seminar in Art History (3)(3).
+Intensive seminar and research course to explore many varied aspects of visual communication and design history and theory. - ART 690.
 Graduate Independent Study.
-(3) (3) (3).
+(3) (3) (3) (3).
 Prerequisite: Each course may be repeated for credit, up to a maximum of twelve hours, with permission of the instructor and department head.
-Intensive graduate independent study for students in studio practice, coordinated and approved by a faculty advisor.
+Intensive graduate independent studies coordinated and approved by a faculty advisor.